About

 “Here I am — storyteller, creator, Queen Unicorn.”

-Born and raised in Georgia, Chandra Martin discovered storytelling early.
-Her imagination was running long before she had the words to match it, but once she mastered language, the stories came pouring out — much to the delight of her parents.
-When she learned to write, it was a metaphorical stampede.
+Born and raised in Georgia, Chandra Martin found her love of storytelling early.
+Her imagination was active long before she had the words for it.
+Once she learned to write, the stories came easily and often, to the delight of her parents.

-Her first recognition came in elementary school, when the school librarian was so moved by a poem Chandra wrote and dedicated to her that she entered it into a Georgia Poetry Society competition.
-Chandra, then in fourth grade, received an honorable mention — her first taste of literary affirmation outside her family.
+Chandra first received recognition in elementary school, when her school librarian submitted a poem she had written to a Georgia Poetry Society competition.
+At the time, Chandra was in fourth grade, and the poem received an honorable mention.
+It was her first recognition outside her family.

-When she isn’t plotting to conquer Alpha Centauri Cb as its one and only Queen Unicorn, Chandra can be found enjoying her other passions: cooking, watching anime, reading manga, playing easygoing PC games on her desktop (affectionately known as The Black Beast), and wandering through libraries.
-She also has a fascination with the occult — from a safe, non‑haunted distance.
+When she isn’t plotting to conquer Alpha Centauri Cb as its one and only Queen Unicorn, Chandra enjoys cooking, watching anime, reading manga, playing relaxed PC games on her desktop, and spending time in libraries.
+She also has an interest in the occult, which she prefers to explore from a safe distance.

-Chandra has never stopped writing.
-Over the years, she has filled boxes with notebooks and notepads brimming with ideas, scenes, and concepts for future poems and novels across her favorite genres: mystery, horror, spirituality, fantasy, and science fiction.
-Now, she’s opening the box and inviting the world into the theater of her vibrant mind.
+Chandra has always written.
+Over the years, she has filled boxes with notebooks and notepads full of ideas and scenes for future poems and novels, especially in the genres she loves: mystery, horror, spirituality, fantasy, and science fiction.
+Now, she’s sharing that work and inviting readers into her creative world.

 Creative Mission